wlsdms0122/Reducer/README.md

         var state = state

         switch mutation {
-        case .addOne:
+        case let .setCount(count):
-            state.count += 1
+            state.count = count
             return state
         }
     }
 }
 ```

-The `mutate(state:action) async throws` method defines what to mutate when an action received with the current state.
+The `mutate(action:) async throws` method defines what to mutate when an action received with the current state.
 You can call `mutate(_:)`(an extended function) to mutate. and `Swift Concurrency` can be used within the mutate method as well.

 `reduce(state:mutation)` describe how to mutate the state from a mutation.
 It should be a pure function.